Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

 \subsection{Forward models and considered inverse problems}

-Deep regularization methods are model-based, thus require the log-likelihood of the forward model $p_{Y|X}(y|x)$ as it is used during the restoration process.
-The blurring process can hardly be exactly modelled, as the observed landscape, as well as the blur kernel, are continuous.
+We consider three inverse problems: image restoration (IR), that is deblurring and denoising, joint image restoration and super-resolution (IR+SISR), and inpainting, with random or structured masks.
+The inpainting problem is noiseless.
+For IR and IR+SISR, the blurring process can hardly be exactly modelled, as the observed landscape, as well as the blur kernel, are continuous.
 Hence, we consider the forward model to be: